GhumanNavneet/DP100/labdocs/Lab01A.md

 > **Note**: The web-based interface for Azure ML is named *Azure Machine Learning studio*, which you may find confusing as there is also a free *Azure Machine Learning Studio* product for creating machine learning models using a visual designer.
 A more scalable version of this visual designer is included in the new studio interface.

 1. In the Azure portal blade for your Azure Machine Learning workspace, click the link to launch **Azure Machine Learning studio**; or alternatively, in a new browser tab, open [https://ml.azure.com](https://ml.azure.com).
-If prompted, sign in using the Microsoft account you used in the previous task and select your Azure subscription and workspace.
+If prompted, sign in using the provided azure credentails and select your Azure subscription and workspace.

+    >**Note**: You can get the crendentials from the environment details page.

 2. View the Azure Machine Learning studio interface for your workspace - you can manage all of the assets in your workspace from here.

 ## Task 3: Create Compute Resources

 One of the benefits of Azure Machine Learning is the ability to create cloud-based compute on which you can run experiments and training scripts at scale.

-1. In the Azure Machine Learning studio web interface for your workspace, view the **Compute** page.
+1. In the Azure Machine Learning studio web interface for your workspace, select **Compute** from the left hand side menu and view the page.
 This is where you'll manage all the compute targets for your data science activities.
 2. On the **Compute Instances** tab, add a new compute instance with the following settings.
 You'll use this as a workstation from which to test your model:
     - **Compute name**: *enter a unique name*
     - **Virtual Machine type**: CPU